Pakistani PM must appear before new investigative team, court rules

 Story highlights

-- A five-judge panel has called for a new investigation in Pakistan's PM Sharif
+- A five-judge panel has called for a new investigation into Pakistan's PM

-- Sharif's children were named in the Panama Papers
+- Sharif's grown children were named in the Panama Papers

-(CNN)Pakistani Prime Minister Nawaz Sharif has survived a Supreme Court ruling Thursday over corruption allegations that could have seen him ousted from office.
+(CNN)Pakistani Prime Minister Nawaz Sharif survived a Supreme Court ruling Thursday over corruption allegations that could have seen him ousted from office.

-The five-judge panel, formed by the Pakistan's Supreme Court in November 2016 to investigate Sharif, delivered its ruling on Thursday after two months of deliberation.
+The five-judge panel, formed by Pakistan's Supreme Court in November 2016 to investigate Sharif, delivered its ruling after two months of deliberation.

-Rather than finding for or against Sharif, by a decision of three to two, the panel ordered a new investigation, which will seek testimony from the prime minister and his sons.
+Rather than finding for or against Sharif, the panel ordered a new investigation, which will seek testimony from the Prime Minister and his sons.
+The decision was 3-2.

-In a statement, the court said it needed more information on the alleged money trail.
+In a statement, the court said it needed more information about the alleged money trail.

+The court will deliberate the new investigation's finding "after 60 days," Pakistan constitutional legal expert Farogh Naseem told CNN.

+"The same five-judge panel will deliberate on this and make a judgment," he said.
+"The matter is still very much in the hands of the judiciary."

 Calls for an investigation began when three of Sharif's children, his sons Hussain and Hasan and his daughter Maryam, were named in the massive Panama Papers document leak in April 2016.